palaceswitcher/SMW-NES-Disassembly/style_guide.md

 ### Routine Names

 - Routine names should generally state what they do while not being too verbose.
-- If a routine's function is related to something or performs a specific function for something, said thing should come before the label separated with an underscore.
-For example, the routine that gets the PPU upload parameters is called `HUD_GetPPUUploadParams`, as it gets the upload parameters *specifically* for the PPU.
+- Routines should have their whatever they're related to come before their label.
+For example, the routine that gets the PPU upload parameters is called `HUD_GetPPUUploadParams`, as it gets the PPU upload parameters *specifically* for the HUD.
 - Note that subroutines do not have to state that they are subroutines in their name.
 	- Examples: `RewardPoints`, `SkipCapeKill`